baruchlubinsky/prodigy-hackathon-2/README.md

 End-Points
 ==

 The API only reached the proof-of-concept stage.
-As such the end-points which are implimented serves as examples of how the API could work.
+As such the end-points which are implimented serve as examples of how the API could work.

 A student record is created by POSTing to `students/details`.
 This is used to store social media credentials in a database.